 - 6. 2nd line ARV: Reduction of drug prices is a major issue, as well as getting more convenient treatments regimen.
 Initially prices for a treatment averaged \$1,400 pp/py.
 The expected goal is to reach \$400 by the end of 2008.
 CHAI has already obtained price reductions for 7 second-line antiretroviral formulations by 25% in low-income countries and by 50% in middle-income countries, making 6 of these formulations available in generic form for the first time.
 In July, \$7 million orders were already placed for 10 countries.
 This program has just started and patients have not received treatments yet.
 As some of the second line drugs can also be used as first line treatments, some more countries will also benefit of these prices.
-One of the major challenge is related to the diagnostic of treatment failures.
-For the continuation of the programme, 60 to 70 millions are expected and 80 million in 2009. - 7.
+CHAI also provides \$15 million for programmatic assistance and the strengthening of national procurement systems. - 7.
 Pediatric TB: GDF presented the first results of this action.
 The project aims to provide appropriate-strength pediatric drugs for approximately 150,000 children, in at least 20 countries by the end of 2007.
 Because of lower than expected prices, it will be possible to treat more children up to 2010.
 Two technical review committees have already approved a total of 116,000 treatments in 29 countries (\$1,210,820), and two more TRC assessment rounds are planned in 2007.
 Drugs will be delivered in October 2007. - 8.
 MDR-TB: In total, UNITAID has committed US\$ 20,820,000, covering an estimated 4,716 treatments for 17 low and low middle income countries for an initial period of 24 months.
 The Letter of Agreement with GDF has been prepared and is awaiting signature by all parties (July 2007).
-A key area of UNITAID's added value in this niche is to stimulate manufacturers of generic products to develop pre-qualified second-line drugs, which will not happen without a large scale market stimulus via pooled procurement and predictable, sustainable funding. - 9.
-Programs with the Global Fund: The Executive Director, Pr Kazaktchkine, stressed the positive and rapid results of UNITAID in term of fund raising, market impact and provision of drugs.
-Work on the road map and other agreements (ACT scale up, Round 6) between the Global Fund and UNITAID is ongoing.
-However, some issues still need reflexion, such as the phasing out of niches, where the Global Fund and other partners could take over once the impact on drug prices is reached.
-Michel Kazaktchkine stressed that if phase out and takeover are envisaged, then discussions between both institutions should therefore must be conducted at inception.
-Both institutions should also work to avoid overlap in the field and to build on complementary missions.
+A key area of UNITAID's added value in this niche is to stimulate the development of pre-qualified second-line drugs, which will not happen without a large scale market stimulus via pooled procurement and predictable, sustainable funding.

+9. Programs with the Global Fund: The Executive Director, Pr Kazaktchkine, stressed the positive and rapid results of UNITAID in term of fund raising, market impact and provision of drugs.
+Work on the road map is ongoing between the Global Fund and UNITAID.

+However, some issues still need reflexion, such as the phasing out of niches, where the Global Fund could take over once the impact on drug prices is reached.
+Michel Kazaktchkine stressed that discussions between both institutions should therefore be conducted before the programs start.
+Both institutions should also work to avoid overlapping between their interventions in the field and to build on complementary missions.
 The Board agreed on the principle of attributing an observer seat at UNITAID Board for the Global Fund, subject to reciprocity.